 - firstname.lastname@example.org (Undergraduate Admissions Office) if you want to study an undergraduate course

 - email@example.com (Postgraduate Admissions Office) if you want to study a Masters

-- firstname.lastname@example.org (Research Students Admissions) if you want to do a PhD.
+- PhD.firstname.lastname@example.org (Postgraduate Admissions Office) if you want to do a PhD.

 You can submit extra evidence and we might ask for more information.
 We then send you an email or letter to confirm your status.

-We then review your case, assess your fee status, and the Head of the Office will respond to confirm our final decision on your fee status classification.
+We will reassess your case and respond to confirm our final decision on your fee status classification.